imintheclub/lexis_silentnight_port/README.md

 3. Load the script in Lexis

 # Changelog
+## v0.0.6
+- I didn't even realize this, but the custom font was not working, so made that work
+- Made it easier to "update" the script by moving the heist preset directory outside.
+So from now on, you'll be able to just directly delete the core folder and the main script and just copy in the new one.
+- Basic animations on resize/dropdown
+- Remove dud toggle on Cayo preps

 ## v0.0.5
 - make responsive + resizable. menu (controller + kb) alternate layout coming next